modmatic/ID-40-VIRUS-LQP-79/README.md

-# ID-40-Zombie-Trash
+# ID 40 VIRUS LQP-79
-Code for the game Zombie Trash for Arduboy
+Code for the game VIRUS LQP-79 for Arduboy